Is waking up at 4am really the secret to being a successful person?

 But surely getting up so early can be detrimental to the rest of Constantinou’s life?
 He says that he doesn’t plan to nap, but he sometimes catches up on sleep on his 40 minute commute back to the office.
 “When I’m working I never feel the need to nap, however, I do make sure I leave the office around 4pm.
 I feel great for getting home at a decent time and spending quality time with my family.
 I have to be honest though and admit to going to bed by 10pm or I run the risk of falling asleep in front of the TV."

-Lewis Reeves is another entrepreneur who enjoys waking up before the sun’s up.
+Lewis Reeves is part of the 4am club, another entrepreneur who enjoys waking up before the sun’s up.
 He founded Viga, a data collection agency which now runs in the US and UK, he wakes at 4.30am and is in the office by 6am.
 He uses his shower to think about his goals for the day.
 "I love the feeling of beating the world up and essentially gaining free time.
 I love how insular and closed off a shower is, giving ultimate undistracted thinking time."

 From 6am he’s in the office.
 "Totally distraction free, where I can get my serious work, thinking, admin complete.
 If I lose this time for any reason it feels like the day is lost before it’s even started.
 I have so much energy in the mornings and such a clear head that I find it increasingly difficult to get the same productivity working long into the night."

 He explains that after 8am the day really belongs to his team.
 “This is when my role rapidly changes to leadership, management, meetings, networking.
 Hence getting ahead of the day by waking up early is absolutely critical to moving the business forward.
 Being the father of a very young family, weekends are precious and saved for work emergencies, hence the mornings are free for me to capitalise on."